 These Skewes numbers are much larger than most numbers that are in common use in mathematics.

-Here we will present an example where equation \eqref{E:sincWithPrimes} holds for $N = 0, 1, 2, \ldots N_0$, and fails for $N > N_0$, where $N_0$ is much greater than $S_2$.
+Here we will present an example where Equation \eqref{E:sincWithPrimes} holds for $N = 0, 1, 2, \ldots N_0$, and fails for $N > N_0$, where $N_0$ is much greater than $S_2$.
 The key idea is to use the methods of the previous section, but with $q$ such that $\phi(q)$ is very large.

-Now let $P$ be the largest known prime, which as of this writing is $2^{43112609} - 1$.
-This prime has 12,978,189 digits, so $P > 10^{10^7}$.
-We will take our arithmetic progression be the set of primes $\equiv 1 \, (\text{mod }P)$.
-(Since $P$ is odd and we are interested only in primes in this arithmetic progression, this is equivalent to the set of primes in the progression $2P + 1$).
+Now let $P$ be the largest known prime, which, as of August, 2015, is $2^{57885161} - 1$.
+This prime has 17,425,170 digits, so $P > 10^{10^7}$.
+We will take our arithmetic progression be the set of primes $\equiv 1 \, \Mod{P}$.
 Since $P$ is prime, we have $\phi(P) = P - 1$.
 Equation \eqref{E:expExpPhiQ} applies here.
 The calculations and Norton's result mentioned in the previous section suggest that $M(q, 1)$ may be close to 0.
 We will use $M(q, 1) = 0$ in our calculations.

-With $P$ being the largest known prime, we know from Dirichlet's theorem that the arithmetic progression $Pn + 1$ contains infinitely many primes.
-We don't know a single example of such a prime, but we do know that there are an infinite number of them!
+We know from Dirichlet's theorem that the arithmetic progression $Pn + 1$ contains infinitely many primes.
+Because $P$ is the largest known prime, we don't know a single example a prime in this progression, but we \emph{do} know that there are an infinite number of them!

 Let the reciprocals of those primes be our $a_k$.
 The value of $x$ for which the sum

 surpasses $2 \pi$ is approximately

 The last inequality above is not merely an approximation; it holds for $P > 2$.
 Therefore, the number of primes in the arithmetic progression $P n + 1$ up to this $x$ is about